Last updated: January 2nd, 2023

 While less compact than kids’ models, these lightweight electric scooters can carry a full-grown adult of roughly average height and weight.

-Achieving such a compact electric scooter requires big trade-offs in features and performance, so let’s set realistic expectations:
+Such a compact electric scooter makes big trade-offs in features and performance.
+Right off the bat, let’s set realistic expectations:

-So, if you’re OK with these trade-offs in exchange for terrific portability, then here are the best of 2022’s tiniest e-scooters for adults.
+If you’re OK with these trade-offs in exchange for terrific portability, then here are the best tiny e-scooters of 2023.

-Unagi’s dual-motor Model One isn’t the smallest, but its gorgeous design and surprising power add up to the most enjoyable super-portable scooter around.
+Unagi’s dual-motor Model One Voyager isn’t the smallest, but its gorgeous design and surprising power add up to the most enjoyable super-portable scooter around.
+Better still, Unagi's one-of-a-kind rental program makes it easy to test in everyday life.

 The Glion Dolly is hands-down the best value, especially during its frequent promos.
 Its speed and range are impressive, but hefty weight and poor braking keep it out of the top spot.